knativecon/demo22/README.md

 - Pro: easy to use
 - Pro: lightweight
 - Con: no ordering guarantee
-- Con: events can be lost (e.g. slack is unreachable, or token expired, etc...)
+- Con: no persistence, events can be lost (e.g. long slack outage, or token expired, too many requests, etc...)

 ### Pattern 2: persistent queue, ordered